 - 36 hours after last use: vomiting

-- 72 hours to 5 days after last use: gradual abatement of symptoms, although some chronic users may experience lingering effects
+- 72 hours to 5 days after last use: gradual abatement of symptoms, although some may experience lingering effects

 Morphine Addiction Treatment

 Withdrawing from morphine on your own is always inadvisable.
-The risks you take when there is no one around to help you stay clean during your most vulnerable time outweigh any possible benefits.
-The alternative, which is to go through structured and supervised withdrawal at a treatment center, offers many more advantages:
+Going through structured and supervised withdrawal at a treatment center, offers many more advantages:

 - Withdrawal is a complex chemical process, and you will be in the hands of trained medical staff members